If you’re looking for an easy piece of gym equipment to use, cable machines are a great place to start.

 To do it correctly, be sure the movement is slow and fluid – no jerking or raising yourself up to push down with your body weight.

 Your butt should stay rooted to the seat!

 5. Close-Grip Lat Pulldown

 Some argue that the close-grip variation feels more natural than the alternatives.

 Not to be confused with our next exercise, be sure to keep the palms facing away from the body.
-Additionally, remember to keep your elbows close to your body as you pull down.
+Additionally, remember to keep your elbows close to your body as you pull the bar down.

 You can use the standard curved lat bar, as seen in the video, or the “V” bar if it feels more comfortable.